Experienced Workers’ Compensation Lawyer Jacksonville Illinois

-Occupational Diseases – Occupation diseases refers to illnesses and conditions that happen because of a poorly maintained or unsanitary workplace.
+Occupational Diseases – Occupation diseases refer to illnesses and conditions that happen because of a poorly maintained or unsanitary workplace.

-Back & Neck Injuries – This are common workplace injuries whether you work in an office or a warehouse.
+Back & Neck Injuries – These are common workplace injuries whether you work in an office or a warehouse.

 Carpal Tunnel – This is the pinching of the median nerve in your forearm.
 It’s an overuse syndrome and may cause widespread pain.

 Construction Injuries – Construction injuries are common due to the nature of the job.
 Many times, they result in total disability or permanent impairment.

 Archer Daniels Midland